alphagov/govuk-design-system/docs/logs.md

 Follow the Reliability engineering ['getting started with logit'](https://reliability-engineering.cloudapps.digital/logging.html#get-started-with-logit) instructions to login with your Google account.

-You can now access the [GOV.UK Design System Production stack](https://logit.io/a/1c6b2316-16e2-4ca5-a3df-ff18631b0e74).
+You'll then need to ask the technical lead on the GOV.UK Design System team to give you access to the [GOV.UK Design System Production stack](https://logit.io/a/1c6b2316-16e2-4ca5-a3df-ff18631b0e74).

 ## How we transform logs with Logstash Filters

 The configuration is based on the [GOV.UK PaaS setup instructions](https://docs.cloud.service.gov.uk/monitoring_apps.html#configure-logstash-filters), see [git history for updates](https://github.com/alphagov/govuk-design-system/commits/master/docs/logs.md).

 **We use this file as version control for the Logit Filters for our stack.
-Please make sure to update the below code snippet in this file before changing Filters.**
+Please make sure to update the below code snippet in this file whenever changing Filters.
+We recommend pairing on updating filters as they are easy to break.**

 ### Configuration